dano201/chord-id-model/README.md

 2) Defining and training the model, using hyperparameters specified in the config file.
 3) Evaluating the model in terms of accuracy, precision, recall, and F-score.

-Disclaimer: Python version 3.9-3.12 is required, as specified in TF documentation: https://www.tensorflow.org/install/pip
+Disclaimer - Python version 3.9-3.12 is required, as specified in TF documentation: https://www.tensorflow.org/install/pip

 ## Installation